wprusik/mbart-rest-api/README.md

-# BART Translator REST API
+# mBART Translator REST API

 The program launches a REST API to an mBART interpreter (uses the mbart-large-50 model), containing the following endpoints: